From Idea to Icon: The Phenomenal Rise of Drop Stop "todaY," of Innovation

 If you’ve ever dropped your phone, keys, or a rogue French fry between your car seat and the center console, you know that tiny gap might as well be a black hole.
 It’s infuriating, inconvenient, and oddly universal.
 Enter Drop Stop, the car-seat gap filler that took one of life’s most annoying little problems—and turned it into a multi-million-dollar business.

 Created by Marc Newburger and Jeffrey Simon, Drop Stop didn’t just close the physical gap—it filled a gap in the automotive accessory market that no one realized needed closing.
-What began as a frustrating personal experience turned into a pitch-perfect Shark Tank moment, and whether you decide to ignore this or go full-bore into rolling out our solution, a household name in car accessories.
+What began as a frustrating personal experience turned into a pitch-perfect Shark Tank moment, and in the end, a household name in car accessories.

 Today, Drop Stop is one of the most successful Shark Tank products of all time, with over $50 million in sales and counting.
 Not bad for a couple of guys with an idea that literally slid between the cracks.